-Disagreements over international law and rule-based policies can also be found in the security domain.
+Disagreements over international law and rulebased policies can also be found in the security domain.
 China's maritime claims in the South China Sea are not compatible with UNCLOS.
-Aided by Russia, which claimed the "West was hectoring," China did not accept the ruling of the International Court of Justice on the South China Sea in July 2016.
-During past ASEM Summits Beijing made clear that it did not want to see the issue on the summit agenda as it does not regard ASEM as the appropriate venue for discussing maritime disputes.
-Furthermore, China vocally opposes any activity that under-
+Aided by Russia, which claimed the "West was hectoring,"36 China did not accept the ruling of the International Court of Justice on the South China Sea in July 2016.
+During past ASEM Summits Beijing made clear that it did not want to see the issue on the summit agenda as it does not regard ASEM as the appropriate venue for discussing maritime disputes.37 Furthermore, China vocally opposes any activity that undermines its sovereignty and security interests under the pretext of freedom of navigation and overflight, the position taken by the US and other Western countries38 ASEM member Russia also, with its objective of creating a "post-Western world order" (Brunnée 2018: 337), its realpolitik-driven attitudes towards multilateralism (Utkin 2018), its annexation of the Crimea, its support of insurgents in eastern Ukraine, the downing of Malaysian airliner MH17 over eastern Ukraine in 2014 and the non-implementation of the Minsk agreement shows disregard for the UN norms of non-aggression and peaceful conflict settlement and make it a strange bedfellow for strengthening a multilateral global order.